 Figure 27.
-CMAP precipitation across the Johnston Atoll Grid with 2018 values in red
+CMAP precipitation across the Johnston Atoll Grid with 2019 values in blue

 Figure 28.
-CMAP precipitation across the Wake Atoll Grid with 2018 values in red
+CMAP precipitation across the Wake Atoll Grid with 2019 values in blue

 2.4.3.10 Sea Level (Sea Surface Height and Anomaly)

 Rationale: Rising coastal sea levels can result in a number of coastal impacts, including inundation of infrastructure, increased damage resulting from storm-driven waves and flooding, and saltwater intrusion into freshwater supplies.